What Is Coconut Sugar and Why Is Everyone Using It?

 5. It can reduce weight gain.
 Coconut sugar also contains significantly less fructose than table sugar, so your body processes it differently.
 Typically, fructose turns into triglycerides, which are fat deposits.
 The low amount of fructose present means it will take a lot longer for that to happen. (via Greatist)

 All things considered, coconut sugar is healthy when compared to its alternatives

 As you can see, coconut sugar has many nutritional benefits.
 That said, it's still sugar and should always be used in moderation.
 If you do decide to make the switch, there's a one-to-one ratio, meaning that for every one teaspoon of table sugar you'd use in your coffee (or baked goods), you can use one teaspoon of coconut sugar.

-Have you tried coconut sugar?
+We hope this has helped answer your questions about what is coconut sugar?
 Let us know your thoughts @BritandCo.

 (Photo via Thrive Market)

 - 18 Chocolate Dessert Recipes SO Indulgent, You Won't Believe ... ›

 - What Is Coconut Sugar and Why Is Everyone Using It? - Brit + Co ›